-When we maintain that Christian Science is Science, do we really know what the term 'science' means and all that it implies?
+When we maintain that Christian Science is Science, do we really know what the term "science" means and all that it implies?
 Or, are we just claiming to be Scientists and yet approaching the subject of Christian Science as religionists?
 We should be aware of what science is and what it is not.
-Funk & Wagnalls' Dictionary tells us what science is not: "Knowledge of a single fact, not known as related to any other, or of many facts not known as having any mutual relations, or as comprehended under any general law, does not reach the meaning of science."
-Therefore we must admit to ourselves that as long as we only know single facts, single statements, single truths about Christian Science, such knowledge has no right to the name of scientific understanding.
-It is just knowing, but not Science.
+The dictionary can tells us what science is not:

+"Knowledge of a single fact, not known as related to any other, or of many facts not known as having any mutual relations, or as comprehended under any general law, does not reach the meaning of science" (Funk and Wagnalls Dictionary).

+Therefore we must admit to ourselves that as long as we only know single facts, single statements, and single truths about Christian Science, such knowledge has no right to be called scientific understanding.
+It is knowledge, but not Science.

 What then is science?
+The dictionary definition continues:

-Funk & Wagnalls' definition continues: "Science is knowledge reduced to law and embodied in system ...".
+"Science is knowledge reduced to law and embodied in system..."
+(Funk and Wagnalls Dictionary).

 Only when facts or truths are seen in their system, seen in relation to the coherent whole, only then can they be understood in their science and become scientific facts or truths.
-The scientist Bronowski put it very clearly in the following words: "Science is not a factfinding activity but a fact-arranging activity."
-Fact-arranging finding activity, but a fact-arranging activity."
+The scientist Bronowski put it very clearly in the following words:

+"Science is not a fact-finding activity, but a fact-arranging activity."

 Fact-arranging implies that the facts are seen in their orders, laws and system.
 For facts to become scientific facts, they have to be understood in their relationship with all the other facts and as related to the whole.
 When single facts are stated and known merely as isolated units, we have only an atomistic sense of knowledge; but when we understand the facts as related to the whole, we have a structural sense of science, which alone comes up to the real standard of a science.
-Only by approaching the textbook with a structural sense of science will 'Science and Health' yield its fuller meaning.
-Bronowski further says: "We are no longer preoccupied with the mere facts, but with the relations which the facts have with one another - with the whole which they form and fill, not with the parts."
-So we can see that as long as we study the textbook in parts, in single statements, here a sentence and there a sentence, here a paragraph and there a paragraph, we have no chance of understanding it in its Science.
+Only by approaching the Textbook with a structural sense of science will Science and Health yield its fuller meaning.
+Bronowski further says:

+"We are no longer preoccupied with the mere facts, but with the relations which the facts have with one another-with the whole which they form and fill, not with the parts."

+So we can see that as long as we study the Textbook in parts, in single statements, here a sentence and there a sentence, here a paragraph and there a paragraph, we have no chance of understanding it in its Science.
 By this method we shall never get a scientific understanding of Christian Science.
-It will remain an atomistic approach, which never leads very far. and is only too often misleading.
+It will remain an atomistic approach, which never leads very far, and is only too often misleading.